tangentstorm/tangentswarm/README.md

-# Swarm
+# TangentSwarm

-Swarm is a developer productivity tool that makes working with multiple branches in Git repositories easier by automating the creation of tmux sessions with customizable workspaces.
+TangentSwarm is a developer productivity tool that makes working with multiple branches in Git repositories easier, by automating the creation of tmux sessions with customizable workspaces.

+The intent is to assign each branch to a separate instance of an AI agent like Claude Code or OpenAI codex.

 ## Features